Depth-dependent charge collection profile of pad diodes: Conclusion

 \section{Conclusion}

-In this paper, we demonstrate the feasibility of using an electron beam entering the side of a silicon pad diode to obtain the charge collection profile.
+In this paper, we demonstrate the feasibility of using an electron beam entering the side of a silicon pad diode to obtain the depth-dependence charge collection efficiency profile.
+We introduce an online method to find the minimum angle between the diode and electron beam.

 It is shown that the charge collection profile of a non-irradiated pad diode is uniform as a function of depth for bias voltages above full depletion.
-The profile of irradiated diodes, however, is not uniform, especially for lower bias voltages.
-For the highest applied bias voltage, 800 V, the $CCE$ is less than 1 for investigated irradiated diodes.
+The profile of irradiated diode, however, is not uniform, especially for lower bias voltages.
+For the highest applied bias voltage, $800 \, \text{V}$, the CCE is less than 1 for the investigated irradiated diode.

-Qualitatively, the data suggests that the charge collection length of holes is higher than electrons for irradiated diodes.
-This effect becomes more pronounced at lower bias voltages and higher irradiation fluence.
+Qualitatively, it is observed that the shape of measured charge collection profiles in this paper is in agreement with previously published measurements of the electric fields for irradiated strip sensors.

-This method can be further optimized.
-The resolution can be improved by minimizing the distance between the telescope and the DUT (${dz}_{DUT}$) and increasing the beam energy.
+It was shown that the method can be further optimized.
+The resolution can be improved by minimizing the distance between the telescope and the DUT and increasing the beam energy.
 The efficiency of data selection can be improved by optimizing the geometrical match between the DUT and the trigger scintillator.